Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Conclusion

-In this project, we have come up with an approach to find security vulnerabilities of ADB workaround.
-By conducting case studies on three different apps, we found most of apps using ADB workaround have risk of being exploited.
-Followed by case studies, an exploitation has been done successfully, which proves and verifies the approach we have summarised in the analysis.
+In this paper, we analyze the approach to find privacy loophole and security vulnerabilities of ADB workaround on Android platform.
+By conducting investigation on 3 different apps, we find that most of apps using ADB workaround have risk of being exploited.
+We propose a methodology to conduct exploitation to all similar apps that use ADB workaround through the socket channel.
+We also implement an exploit application on Android, which successfully proves our findings and verifies our proposed methodology.
+In the end, we provide our recommendation to app developers to mitigate security risks and produce their apps with higher privacy-preserving capability.

-This project could be treated as not only a support to those previous studies on the similar field, but also a reference to the Android developers.
-The successful exploitation in this project is sufficient to show that the security and protection enforcement of the Android apps during design and development periods is crucial to users' privacy and doomed to be an endless and challenging journey.